gheinzer/gheinzer/README.md

 ***I am Gabriel Heinzer and i enjoy programming as a hobby.***

 ## 👓 Short overview over my repos
-- [officr][1]: This is browser-based todo-list.
+- [officr][1]: This is a browser-based todo-list.
 You can also try it on https://officr.gabrielheinzer.ch
 - [micropython-nextion][2]: A MicroPython library for controlling _Nextion_ displays.
 - [python-tello][3]: Tello is a drone that can be controlled via WiFi.
 This is a library for that.
 - [py_scripts][4]: Some useful python scripts - feel free to add some.